sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/draft-document-portfolio.md

 **Output**

-If you create the preceding configurations in two doc types ("auto_insurance_quote" and "loss_run") and submit the following asynchronous extraction requests against the example PDF, you get a multidoc response:
+If you create the preceding configurations and doc types and submit the following asynchronous extraction requests against the example PDF, you get a multidoc response.

 1. Submit an async request: